 |Track gauge||Standard Gauge (1435mm)|

 The Alstom Metropolis C830C is an electric multiple unit (EMU) train operating on the Circle Line (CCL).
-Entering service in 2009, these were the Circle Line’s second generation of rolling stock.
-These trains are an effort by LTA to increase the capacity of the Circle Line by 60% during the peak hours.
+Entering service in June 2015, these were the Circle Line’s second generation of rolling stock.
+These trains are an effort by LTA to increase the capacity of the Circle Line by 60% during peak hours.

 Contract 830C (C830C) for the procurement of rolling stock called for of 24 trainsets of three cars each, at a value of $134 million.
 They were built by Shanghai Alstom Transport in Shanghai, China.